-The responsibility of the CAS coordinators
+The responsibility of the CAS coordinators and Advisers

 The CAS-coordinators are the people appointed by the school to help and motivate the students to fulfil their CAS programme and successfully meet the CAS requirements necessary to be awarded the Diploma.
 The key tasks are to make sure that the activities/projects chosen and carried out qualify as CAS, that the programme in well balanced (C/A/S) and that the student develops from the activity/project.
 This is done in several ways: